education.vic.gov.au

 This section describes the 4 levels of DFAT travel advice with the required actions and considerations:

-Schools must complete the Excursions risk register and emergency management plan template – risk register template mandatory for all day, overnight, adventure activities, interstate, overseas excursions or travel by air or water.
+Schools must complete the Excursions risk register and emergency management plan template (DOCX)External Link – risk register template mandatory for all day, overnight, adventure activities, interstate, overseas excursions or travel by air or water.
 This resource includes examples and a template for the emergency management plan.
-A blank version of this template is also available for use – blank excursion risk register and emergency management plan template .
+A blank version of this template is also available for use – blank excursion risk register and emergency management plan template (DOCX)External Link .

 Travel insurance for overseas excursions

-It is strongly recommended that staff and students take out insurance cover directly and not via a tour operator.
-This ensures that insurance coverage has been obtained as required (there have been past instances where tour operators have accepted pre-payments on account of insurance but failed to take out the insurance as promised leaving staff and students uninsured).
+All students and staff must take out travel and medical insurance for the entire overseas trip through the Victorian Managed Insurance Authority (VMIA).
+This ensures that adequate insurance coverage has been obtained and is available for claims even where the tour operator ceases business (there have been instances where tour operators have accepted pre-payments for insurance but failed to take out the insurance as promised, leaving staff and students uninsured).

-- make an independent assessment of whether or not the level of cover provided is appropriate for their needs.
+• the level of cover provided is appropriate for their needs.

 Travel insurance purchased through VMIA also provides the travellers access to AHI Assist, a 24/7 medical assistance company and emergency hotline, which includes services such as:

 Refer to Insurance for Schools for further information on VMIA travel insurance.
+The guidance chapter Insurance policies includes details on insurance costs and contact details for arranging insurance.

 Documentation